Heterochromia: Central

+Hair heterochromia

+Hair heterochromia is the presence of multiple hair colors in the same person.
+It is considered a disorder of pigmentation when the distribution of hair color is asymmetric.
+A symmetric pattern of heterochromatic hair is a normal physiologic variation.

 In history and culture

 Heterochromia of the eye was first described as a human condition by Aristotle, who termed it heteroglaucos.

+Teenage female eye exhibiting central heterochromia.

 Notable historical figures thought to have heterochromia include the Byzantine emperor Anastasius I, dubbed dikoros (Greek for 'having two pupils').
 "His right eye was light blue, while the left was black, nevertheless his eyes were most attractive", is the description of the historian John Malalas.
 A more recent example is the German poet, playwright, novelist, scientist, statesman, theatre director, and critic, Johann Wolfgang von Goethe.

-The Alexander Romance, an early literary treatment of the life of Alexander the Great, attributes heterochromia to him.
-In it he is described as having one eye light and one eye dark.
-However, no ancient historical source mentions this.
-It is used to emphasise the otherworldly and heroic qualities of Alexander.
+The Alexander Romance, a fantastical literary treatment of the life of Alexander the Great written some time before 338 AD, describes him as having one eye light and one eye dark.
+It is used, along with other descriptive elements, such as Alexander having sharp, pointed teeth, to emphasise his otherworldly and heroic qualities.
+No ancient historical source supports this description.

 In the Ars Amatoria, the Roman poet Ovid describes the witch Dipsas as having "double pupils".
 Kirby Flower Smith suggested that this could be understood as heterochromia, though other scholars have disagreed.
 The Roman jurist and writer Cicero also mentions the same feature of 'double pupils' as being found in some Italic women.
 Pliny the Elder related this feature to the concept of "the evil eye".

 The twelfth-century scholar Eustathius, in his commentary on the Iliad, reports a tradition in which the Thracian Thamyris (son of the nymph Argiope), who was famed for his musical abilities, had one eye that was grey, whilst the other was black.
 W. B. McDaniel suggests that this should be interpreted as heterochromia.

+In the United States, July 12 is observed by some as National Different Colored Eyes Day.